Raquele-Crotti/Grammable/README.md

   end
 end
 ```
 Next, let's verify that the page loads successfully.
-To do so, add this line.
+To do so, add line   expect(response).to have_http_status(:success) after get :index:
 ```
 RSpec.describe GramsController, type: :controller do describe "grams#index action" do